QuickBooks Blog

 FIFO is the more straightforward method to use, and most businesses stick with the FIFO method.

-FIFO vs. LIFO on financial statements
+How FIFO and LIFO impact your financial statements

 Since FIFO assumes that the oldest inventory is sold first, it will impact your income statement and balance sheet as follows: